In 2021, I’m mainly using Dell devices running Windows. I have a TracFone, but have not installed any apps on it.

 |I also keep an eye on the list of installed programs (sorted by date), what’s going on with Task Scheduler, and more.|

-I use the following environment variables on my Windows devices.
+I set and use the following environment variables.

 These environment variables make it easy to…